ngworker/lumberjack/packages/lumberjackjs/angular-http-driver/README.md

 # LumberjackAngularHttpDriver

-This log driver is used to send an HTTP request to a configured log store server.
+This driver is used to send an HTTP request to a configured log store server.

-Take this implementation as an advanced example of a log driver implementation.
+Take this implementation as an advanced example of a driver implementation.
 Some of the decisions made are not compatible with every existing log store.

 ## Implementation

-The following are complementary interfaces for the log driver implementation.
+The following are complementary interfaces for the driver implementation.

 ```typescript
 interface LumberjackHttpLog {